apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

 ## TODOs
 - We have a `title` and `description` in schemas.
 Perhaps it's not needed there, and we can have it just here?
+  JC: I'd keep it, it can be displayed
 - Should we enforce users to have at least one item with `visible: true`?
 Or what about doing it the opposite way and letting the user choose what should not be visible?